-1 [16] A lawyer also may agree to refer clients to another lawyer or LLLT or other nonlawyer 2 professional in return for the undertaking of that person to refer clients or customers to the 3 lawyer.
-Such reciprocal referral arrangements must not interfere with the lawyer's 4 professional judgment as to making referrals or as to providing substantive legal services.
-5 See RPC 2.1 and 5.4(c).
-Except as provided in RPC 1.5(e), a lawyer who receives referrals 6 from a lawyer or LLLT or other nonlawyer professional must not pay anything solely for the 7 referral, but the lawyer does not violate this Rule by agreeing to refer clients to the other 8 lawyer or LLLT or other nonlawyer professional, so long as the reciprocal referral agreement 9 is not exclusive and the client is informed of the referral agreement.
-Conflicts of interest 10 created by such arrangements are governed by RPC 1.7.
-Reciprocal referral agreements 11 should not be of indefinite duration and should be reviewed periodically to determine 12 whether they comply with these rules.
-This rule does not restrict referrals or divisions of 13 revenues or net income among lawyers within firms comprised of multiple entities.
-Under 14 LLLT RPC 1.5(e), however, an LLLT may not enter into an arrangement for the division of 15 a fee with a lawyer who is not in the same firm as the LLLT.
-16 17 18 RPC 7.4 COMMUNICATION OF FIELDS OF PRACTICE AND 19 SPECIALIZATION[Reserved.]
-20 (a) A lawyer may communicate the fact that the lawyer does or does not practice in 21 particular fields of law.
-22 (b) A lawyer admitted to engage in patent practice before the United States Patent and 23 Trademark Office may use the designation "Patent Attorney" or a substantially similar 24 designation.
-25 (c) A lawyer engaged in Admiralty practice may use the designation "Admiralty," 26 "Proctor in Admiralty" or substantially similar designation.
+[16] A lawyer also may agree to refer clients to another lawyer or LLLT or other nonlawyer professional in return for the undertaking of that person to refer clients or customers to the lawyer.
+Such reciprocal referral arrangements must not interfere with the lawyer's professional judgment as to making referrals or as to providing substantive legal services.
+See RPC 2.1 and 5.4(c).
+Except as provided in RPC 1.5(e), a lawyer who receives referrals from a lawyer or LLLT or other nonlawyer professional must not pay anything solely for the referral, but the lawyer does not violate this Rule by agreeing to refer clients to the other lawyer or LLLT or other nonlawyer professional, so long as the reciprocal referral agreement is not exclusive and the client is informed of the referral agreement.
+Conflicts of interest created by such arrangements are governed by RPC 1.7.
+Reciprocal referral agreements should not be of indefinite duration and should be reviewed periodically to determine whether they comply with these rules.
+This rule does not restrict referrals or divisions of revenues or net income among lawyers within firms comprised of multiple entities.
+Under LLLT RPC 1.5(e), however, an LLLT may not enter into an arrangement for the division of a fee with a lawyer who is not in the same firm as the LLLT.
+RPC 7.4 COMMUNICATION OF FIELDS OF PRACTICE AND SPECIALIZATION[Reserved.] (a) A lawyer may communicate the fact that the lawyer does or does not practice in particular fields of law. (b) A lawyer admitted to engage in patent practice before the United States Patent and (b) A lawyer admitted to engage in patent practice before the United States Patent and (b) A lawyer admitted to engage in patent practice before the United States Patent and Trademark Office may use the designation "Patent Attorney" or a substantially similar Trademark Office may use the designation "Patent Attorney" or a substantially similar